 Hace algún tiempo en ese lugar, donde hoy los bosques se visten de espinos, se oyó la voz de un poeta gritar: Caminante, no hay camino, se hace camino al andar.
 Golpe a golpe, verso a verso…

-[Some time ago, here in this place where today the forests are draped in thorns, the voice of a poet was heard to call out: Wayfarer there is no way, the way is made by walking.
+[Some time ago, in this place where now the forests are draped in thorns, the voice of a poet was heard to call out: Traveller, there is no road, the road is made by walking.
 Step by step, verse by verse…]

 Murió el poeta lejos del hogar, le cubre el polvo de un pais vecino.
 Al alejarse le vieron llorar: Caminante, no hay camino, se hace camino al andar.
 Golpe a golpe, verso a verso…

-[The poet died far from home, and lies covered by the dust of a neighbouring land.
-There in the distance he was seen to weep: Wayfarer there is no way, the way is made by walking.
+[Far from home the poet died, and there he lies, beneath the earth of a neighbouring land.
+Along the way he was heard to cry out: Traveller, there is no road, the road is made by walking.
 Step by step, verse by verse…

 Cuando el jilguero no puede cantar, cuando el poeta es un peregrino, cuando de nada nos sirve rezar: Caminante, no hay camino, se hace camino al andar.
 Golpe a golpe, verso a verso…

-[When the goldfinch is without song, when the poet is a pilgrim, when our prayers are said in vain: Wayfarer there is no way, the way is made by walking.
+[When the goldfinch has lost its song, when the poet is a pilgrim, when our prayers are said in vain: Traveller, there is no road, the road is made by walking.
 Step by step, verse by verse…